 Victoria's quality and safeguards arrangements will remain during transition to full scheme roll-out in 2019.
 This means that NDIS providers are required to comply with the new CIMS.

-For full details of services in and out of scope for the CIMS, see the CIMS scope summary in Related information.
+For full details of services in and out of scope for the CIMS, see Related resources for the Client incident management guide.